Who We Are

-Sophie Krensky is the project manager of PharmedOut.
-She is a graduate of George Washington University and comes to PharmedOut with a background in public health education and nonprofit management.
+Sophie Krensky is a graduate of George Washington University and comes to PharmedOut with a background in public health education and nonprofit management.
 Most recently, she spent a year with Sacred Valley Health in Peru developing a comprehensive women's health curriculum and training rural community health workers.
 She is also a doula.

-Vi is a native of the DMV area and attended college at Johns Hopkins University and received her masters from Georgetown.
-She is the educational coordinator for the MS Health and the Public Interest (HAPI) Program at the Georgetown University Graduate School.
+Vi is a native of the DMV area, attended college at Johns Hopkins University, and received her masters from Georgetown.
+She is the Educational Coordinator for PharmedOut, the M.S.
+Health and the Public Interest (HAPI) Program and the M.S.
+Aging and Health Program at the Georgetown University Graduate School of Arts & Sciences.

 Kristine is from Prince George's County, Maryland and is currently a senior at Georgetown University majoring in Human Science.
 In the future, she hopes to work in global health or health policy in some capacity.
 In her free time, she enjoys exploring historical spots, working out, and spending time with family.